SECURITY RODENT CONTROL

 $20 Off for Seniors

 Note: Mouse traps are not the best way of eliminating mice.
 They are best used for mouse control, not mice elimination.
 They tend to catch just some of the careless juvenile mice, not many of the adult mice.
 So, using mice traps for getting rid of a mice infestation is an ongoing measure requiring constant removal of dead mice.
 Since our MA customers want us to rid their homes of all the mice as quickly as possible, using mouse traps is not a viable option.
 So, getting rid of house mice, deer mice and white footed mice inside a structure is best accomplished using the correct rodent baits in the proper locations.
-We have different baits for various parts of your home.
-Our mouse baits are very effective because they are attractive enough for the mice to eat even if they already have a food source stored inside your walls, or above your ceilings.
+We have different baits for various situations.
+Our mouse baits are highly effective because of our knowledge on finding the best places to place them along with being highly palatable enough for the mice to eat even if they already have a food source stored inside your walls, or above your ceilings.

 Note: If proper mouse baiting is done for house mice, white-footed and deer mice will also be eliminated.
 Behavioral differences may result in white-footed and deer mice carrying off and hoarding more bait than house mice normally do.
 For this reason we use properly designed bait stations and the correct bait formulations that will prevent this removal & relocation of mouse bait from happening.